ecoAPM/xunit.ts/README.md

 ```

 ### Run your tests
-You'll need to compile your TypeScript tests into JavaScript using `tsc` or a bundler such as `webpack`, `rollup`, `parcel`, `vite`, etc. (these are the supported ones, feel free to add your favorite to the `compiler-tests` directory!)
+You'll need to compile your TypeScript tests into JavaScript using `tsc` or a bundler such as `rollup`, `parcel`, `vite`, etc. (these are the supported ones, feel free to add your favorite to the `compiler-tests` directory!)

 Then run:
 `npm run xunit compiled_tests_dir`